WillParrott/Milc_Input/README.txt

 in/setting.yaml
 submit/ (where submit script will be rewritten to)

-Plus somewhere to save the correlators, which you will specify in the .yaml file.
+Other directories will be created if they are needed.

-Other directores will be created if they are needed.
+The ExampleSetUp directory contains everything you should need to run.
+The code should also now generate its own extract script, tailored to .yaml file, which will be saved in extract, with the appropriate tag.